 Merely Descriptive Trademarks

-An example would be “apple juice” in connection with the sale of juice.
-It is not generic but describes a quality, characteristic or feature of the good.
-Names of that type are not inherently distinctive, so are not generally protectable.
-Unless they show a secondary meaning, so if you have been exclusively selling apple juice under the name « apple juice » in time consumers may stop seeing it as a descriptive term, and make an association with your brand.
-You can try to file a trademark in those cases but it wouldn’t be a strong one.
+An example of a merely descriptive mark would be “Apple” in connection with the sale of apple juice.
+It is not generic because it describes a quality, characteristic or feature of the good.
+Nonetheless, names of that type are not inherently distinctive, so they are generally not protectable unless they acquire a secondary meaning.
+For example, if one sells apple juice under the name “Apple” exclusively for a period of time, consumers may stop seeing it as a descriptive term and make an association with your brand.
+You can obtain a trademark in those cases but it wouldn’t be a strong one.

 How to choose?

-When should I hire a trademark attorney?
+When should I hire a trademark attorney to protect my brand?

 The general rule of thumb is that you should always be doing everything with the consumer in mind.
 You can’t say things that are false or misleading to the consumer and affect their purchasing decisions.Shane Rumbaugh

 A training session can go a really long way.
 It is one of those areas of the law where an ounce of medicine is worth a pound of cure.Shane Rumbaugh

 On domain names